ukparliament/ontologies/meta/weeknotes/2022/46/index.md

 Going forward - as Young Robert might say - we're working on the assumption that some changes to standing orders will clearly be new things.
 And that some changes to standing orders will clearly be edits to existing things.
 And that between those two piers, there may be muddy water.
 We're not overly worried though, as we do not work alone - we do and will defer to our Journal Office colleagues on all muddy water matters.

 Now that the showing and telling bug has bitten, Anya seems quite keen to do more.
 There's rumours of a '[why parliamentary procedure should be machine parseable](https://smethur.st/posts/176135869)' outing on the horizon.
 She'll be making us do discoveries next.
 And stand ups.
-Though if she thinks she's getting Young Robert and [Michael](https://mastodon.me.uk/@fantasticlife) to stand up, she has another thing coming.
+Though if she thinks she's getting Young Robert and [Michael](https://mastodon.me.uk/@fantasticlife) to stand up, she has another think coming.
 Not at their age.
 Not with their knees.

 ## Sometimes, things break